Chemical potential

 Answer

-Previous article: Path function
+Previous article: Entropy

-Next article: First law of thermodynamics
+Next article: Entropy of the universe

 Content page of chemical thermodynamics